 Operate in Terms of Supported and Supporting Relationships

 North of Center uses a framework called Communication-Based Leadership (CBL) to guide our coaching and consulting work with clients.
-One of the cornerstone principles of CBL is, “Leadership is about relationships.”
+One of the cornerstone Truths of CBL is, “Leadership is about relationships.”
 How leaders think about and build key relationships contributes directly to creating a chain of command of linked arms.
 With this in mind, when assigning goals and tasks I recommend doing it based on supported and supporting relationships rather than putting a person or department “in charge.”

 When I recently provided my annual strategic GAD to the NoC team, I first got their buy-in to create a shared vision, then established concrete, measureable, achievable goals and set our priorities.
 One of our goals is to codify our coaching methodology for leader and team development so we can turn it into a published book and series of on-line courses.
 Our VP of Leader and Team Development, Kyle Voigt, is the right person for that job, so he is in the Supported role for that goal with the rest of the team – me included! – in the Supporting role.
 Yes, this means from time to time my own VP tells me what he needs me to do so we can reach our goal together.